Managing Hazardous Waste

 Where should I take my old batteries?

-Many local government agencies and retailers run programs that accept old batteries and send them on for recycling.
-For information on local collection programs, contact your municipal waste service provider or check DTSC’s Household Hazardous Waste Program webpage for additional information and resources.
+Many local governments and retailers have programs that accept old batteries.
+For information on collection programs near you, contact your local waste service provider.
+Our Household Hazardous Waste webpage has more information and resources you may find helpful.

 Find a local battery collection program near you!